Supplementary Planning Documents

 Newport and Ryde Local Cycling and Walking Infrastructure Plan (LCWIP) SPD

 The Newport and Ryde Local Cycling and Walking Infrastructure Plan (LCWIP) was formally adopted as an SPD by the council on 21 June 2023 following a period of consultation during March and April 2023.
-An adoption statement has also been prepared, together with a comments summary and Equalities Impact Assessment.
+An adoption statement has also been prepared.

 The Newport and Ryde Local Cycling and Walking Infrastructure Plan (LCWIP) was first prepared during 2019 in close consultation with the local community and a range of key stakeholders including Ryde Town Council, Newport and Carisbrooke Community Council, Island Roads and cycling and walking forums Sustrans, CycleWight and Isle of Wight Ramblers.